What Does a Humane Law Enforcement Officer (HLEO) Do?

 Humane law enforcement officers may have to work nights, weekends, and holidays, especially if they work for a police department or other law enforcement agency.

 How to Get the Job

-If you don't have previous work experience in the field, volunteering as a community service officer or at an animal shelter is a good way to start on this career path.
+If you don't have previous work experience in the field, volunteering as a community service officer or at an animal shelter is a good place to start on this career path.

 WRITE A TARGETED RESUME AND COVER LETTER

-Create a resume that plays up your strengths and sets you apart from other candidates.
-Write a cover letter specific to the job; don't send a generic one that shows you didn't take the time to consider the unique aspects of a given job.
+Create a resume that highlights your strengths and sets you apart from other candidates.
+Write a cover letter specific to the job; don't send a generic one that shows you didn't take the time to consider the unique aspects of the job.